isc-projects/bind9/doc/arm/dnssec.rst

        > send

-While the update request completes almost immediately, the zone is not completely signed until ``named`` has had time to walk the zone and generate the NSEC and RRSIG records.
+While the update request completes almost immediately, the zone is not completely signed until ``named`` has had time to "walk" the zone and generate the NSEC and RRSIG records.
 The NSEC record at the apex is added last, to signal that there is a complete NSEC chain.